alt-rahul/5g-edge-app/guides/the-journey.md

 > “It's not the destination, it's the journey” - Ralph Waldo Emerson

-This document will contain descriptive information about the progress made in the past few weeks. *Warning: Because I'm working on a difficult project,  as a form of entertainment, I made the weekly presenations a completle joke but presented them with all seriousness and with real progress updates.
+This document will contain descriptive information about the progress made in the past few weeks. *Warning: Because I'm working on a difficult project,  as a form of entertainment, I made the weekly presenations a complete joke but presented them with all seriousness and with real progress updates.

 ### Week 1

 - [x] Get started with Edge
-  - [x] Understanding what is Edge, why is it usefull, and what is it primarily used for
+  - [x] Understanding what is Edge, why is it useful, and what is it primarily used for
   - [x] Look at existing research papers that explained Edge
 - [x] Finish weekly presentation: [Week 1](../presentations/Week1.pptx)